Liam Rice '17

 “Applied Economics makes you think about how you’re using things and my LCS classes make you think about why you’re doing things,” Rice explains.
 “I can look at efficiency, but I can also look at equity.
 I’m glad I’m studying both, because they’re involved in a constant balancing act.”

-Rice will be attending Northeastern University’s College Student Counseling and Development program after graduation.
-He’s excited to start a career helping college students find their path and reach their full potential – the sort of experience he’s had at Bryant.
+Rice attended Northeastern University’s College Student Counseling and Development program after graduation, and is engaged in a career helping college students find their path and reach their full potential – the sort of experience he’s had at Bryant.

 “The University is fully embracing its creative energy and saying ‘We are a creative school,’” Rice says.
 “You can create your own vision here at Bryant, and there’s enough support that you can make it happen,” he says, pointing to his capstone project as an example.